A1.2: Telling your name

 Instruction: Match the translations

 Comment tu t'appelles ?
-(What is your name?)
+Je m'appelle Sophie.
+(What is your name?
+My name is Sophie.)

-Mon nom s'écrit avec une cédille.
-(My name is written with a cedilla.)
+Mon prénom s'écrit avec une majuscule au début.
+(My first name is spelled with a capital letter at the beginning.)

 Exercise 3: Cluster the words